White House defiant on Roseanne race row

 The streaming service Hulu also said it would be removing the sitcom from its library.

-Her revived sitcom's premiere in March pulled in more than 25 million people, with delayed viewing counted in.
+Her revived show's premiere in March pulled in more than 25 million people, with delayed viewing counted in.

 The comedy series won conservative plaudits because Barr plays a supporter of Mr Trump, a group largely ignored by Hollywood.